Torvosaurus: Discovery

-In 2012, a still undescribed, 55% complete specimen was discovered in Colorado in the Skull Creek Quarry, an exposure of the Morrison Formation.
-The specimen, nicknamed "Elvis", included the pelvic, spine, and hind limb bones, a complete, associated backbone, maxillary and cranial elements, and is the most complete specimen of Torvosaurus found to date.
-A mounted skeleton of the specimen, with missing parts reconstructed with casts from other Torvosaurus specimens is currently on display in the Museum of Natural History & Science in Cincinnati.
+In 2012, a still undescribed, 55% complete specimen was discovered in Colorado in the Skull Creek Quarry, which is an exposure of the Morrison Formation.
+The specimen, nicknamed "Elvis", included the pelvic, spine, and hind limb bones, a complete, associated backbone, as well as cranial elements.
+It is the most complete specimen of Torvosaurus found to date.
+A mounted skeleton of the specimen, with missing parts reconstructed with casts from other Torvosaurus specimens, is currently on display in the Museum of Natural History & Science in Cincinnati.

 In 2000, material from Portugal was referred to a Torvosaurus sp. by Octávio Mateus and Miguel Telles Antunes.
-In 2006 fossils from the Portuguese Lourinhã Formation were referred to Torvosaurus tanneri.
+In 2006, fossils from the Portuguese Lourinhã Formation were referred to Torvosaurus tanneri.
 In 2012, however, Matthew Carrano et al. concluded that this material could not be more precisely determined than a Torvosaurus sp.
-In 2013 and 2014 eggs with and without embryos were reported from Portugal, referred to Torvosaurus.
+In 2013 and 2014, eggs with and without embryos were reported from Portugal and referred to Torvosaurus.
 The species from Portugal was named T. gurneyi in honor of James Gurney in 2014, the creator of the Dinotopia series of books.
 It is the largest named theropod known from Europe, although an isolated anterior caudal vertebra from the Vega Formation in Spain, which may belong to Torvosaurus or a closely related taxon, is about 15% larger than the one found on T. gurneyi.
-Furthermore, remains of a large spinosaurid from the Vectis Formation in the Isle of Wight include vertebrae of size comparable to those of Spinosaurus, indicating an animal exceeding 10 m in length, making it the largest reported European theropod.

 It was the morphological distinctiveness of the holotype maxilla ML1100 that led to the naming of the Portuguese species.
 In 2017, a set of Portuguese cranial material assigned to Torvosaurus was described, including a specimen interpreted as belonging to the same individual as the holotype of Torvosaurus gurneyi.

 In 2020, Soto et al. described FC-DPV 2971, a tooth from Uruguay, as belonging to a new unnamed species of Torvosaurus.
 They also assigned Megalosaurus/Ceratosaurus ingens (specimen MB R 1050) from Tanzania to Torvosaurus.
 Also in 2020, a fragmentary maxilla referable to Torvosaurus was described from the middle Callovian Ornatenton Formation of Germany.
-This is the oldest record of the genus and suggests that megalosaurines originated in Europe, or at least that Europe was a biogeographical turntable for this group from the Middle to the early Late Jurassic.
-Other possible Torvosaurus instances in Europe include fragmentary remains from the Kimmeridge Clay of England which possibly belong to the genus.
-These consist of a tibia (OUMNH J.29886) and a maxilla fragment, collected separately from each other.
+This is the oldest record of the genus and suggests that megalosaurines originated in Europe, or at least that Europe was a biogeographical turntable for them from the Middle to the early Late Jurassic.
+Other possible Torvosaurus instances in Europe include fragmentary remains from the Kimmeridge Clay of England that possibly belong to the genus.
+These consist of a tibia (OUMNH J.29886) and a maxilla fragment that were collected separately from each other.